sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-00.md

 1. From the terminal, navigate to the `python` folder.

-1. Navigate to the /infra folder.
+1. Ensure you are in the /python folder.

 1. Log in to Azure using AZD.